Schedule Today:

 Once an objection is filed, the creditor who filed the claim has the option to file an independent action or abandon the claim.
 An independent action must be filed within 30 days of the objection being served.

-Can I Establish Paternity In A Probate Case?
+Can I Establish Paternity in a Probate Case?

 The division of an estate can trigger a range of complications, one of which occurs if paternity has not previously been legally established.
-If paternity was not legally established before a descendant's death, this could impact how assets are assigned to the deceased's children.
+If paternity was not legally established before a decedent's death, this could impact how assets are assigned to the deceased's children.
 To inherit assets without a will, an individual must be a biological or legally adopted child.
 You may be looking to establish paternity after death to ensure you receive the inheritance you are entitled to.

 However, depending on your age, proving paternity in a probate case can be challenging.
 Florida Statutes 95.11 (3)(b) outlines the statute of limitations for paternity actions.
-Under this statute, paternity actions can only take place up to 4 years after the child turns 18.
-Often, when probate begins, this time limit has expired, which means even with DNA evidence, any paternity actions after this period are time-barred.
+Under this statute, paternity actions can only take place up to four years after the child turns 18.
+Often, when probate begins, this time limit has expired, which means that even with DNA evidence, any paternity actions after this period are time-barred.

 My Parent Remarried Before They Died.
-How Does This Affect The Estate?
+How Does This Affect the Estate?

-However, if your parent died with a valid will in place, usually, assets will be divided based on what is written in their will, provided there are no complications.
+However, if your parent died with a valid will in place, assets will usually be divided based on what is written in their will, provided there are no complications.
 If you have any doubt about the probate process or concerns that you will not be treated fairly, protect yourself with legal representation from an experienced probate attorney.

-How Can An Attorney Help With Probate?
+How Can an Attorney Help With Probate?

 Anyone involved in the probate process can be represented by an attorney.
 The executor or personal representative is required to have a probate attorney, but legal representation could benefit any interested person involved in probate.

 Your attorney can support your case in many ways, including filing motions with the court to speed along the process and improve your access to information during probate.
 For example, if you are not getting the answers you need as a beneficiary or interested party, an attorney can get a court order to ensure you get access to the relevant information.
 Similarly, probate law is complex and includes many formal procedures that must be followed, often with short deadlines.
-You must adhere to these processes to ensure your case progresses smoothly through the court and isn't dismissed for a procedural error.
+You must adhere to these processes to ensure that your case progresses smoothly through the court and is not dismissed for a procedural error.

 Remember, the law views inaction and silence as consent.
 If you have concerns about your inheritance or how the probate process is progressing, hire a reputable probate lawyer to take action.

 At Miami Family Law Group, PLLC, our team of knowledgeable and experienced probate attorneys has been successfully representing clients in probate lawsuits for many years.
-We have provided legal services in varying circumstances of probate litigation and are adaptable, experienced, and highly skilled in developing strong strategies to secure successful outcomes.
+We have provided legal services in varying circumstances of probate litigation, and we are adaptable, experienced, and highly skilled in developing strong strategies to secure successful outcomes.

 Many complications can arise during probate that have the potential to impact your inheritance.
 The complex nature of probate cases often means that every situation is unique and will require tailored legal advice.
 In most situations, if you feel that your rights are at risk, litigation is the best course of action to protect yourself.